 What this new Talmud is teaching us?
-First, on a great void and unimaginable loss.
-For the Jewish person, the Holocaust is an experience of orphan-hood.
-The continent from which the Jewish ships sailed to new and old worlds, is no more.
+First, it reveals a great void and unimaginable loss.
+For every Jewish person, the Holocaust represents the experience of being orphaned.
+The continent from which the Jewish ships sailed to new worlds no longer exists.
 There is no old Jewish world to return to or draw inspiration from.
-The entire Jewish world of the beginning of the Twentieth-Century has vanished.
-The Jew is left on "the shore" of a new historical reality and he or she has to find new spiritual anchors for Jewish life.
-In the lives of Jews, there are the shadows and disappearing vague memories of parents and grandparents, aunts and uncles, friends and communities that were lost in a historical tsunami and their loss demands an explanation and meaning.
-Jews, both in Israel and in Jewish communities all over the world, face a long process of healing and mending, knowing the destruction and wondering about its implications.
+The entire Jewish world of the beginning of the twentieth century has vanished.
+The Jew has been left on the shore of a new historical reality and must find new spiritual anchors for Jewish life.
+In the lives of Jews, there are the shadows and disappearing vague memories of parents and grandparents, aunts and uncles, friends and communities lost in a historical tsunami.
+Their loss demands an explanation and meaning.
+Jews in Israel and around the world face a long process of healing and mending, acknowledging the destruction and wondering about its implications.

-After the liberation of Warsaw, Yitzhak (Antek) Zuckerman and his comrades who survived the war erected a memorial monument in the site of the destroyed ghetto.
-It is shaped like a lid of a sewage tunnel, through which the remaining underground fighters escaped from the burning ghetto.
-On the round lid, he put a bronze Hebrew letter Beth, the first letter of Genesis in the Hebrew Bible, "Bereshit", saying that Jews have to restart their life from the very beginning as everything is lost.
-The spoken and unspoken thoughts in the world of Jews and in the world of all-men are all directed to this event, a "black hole" in human history, The Holocaust is an ending point as well as a beginning point.
-In the Holocaust, all the lines of Jewish history end and from which all the new uncertain passes of Jewish continuity start.
+After the liberation of Warsaw, Yitzhak (Antek) Zuckerman and his comrades who survived the war erected a memorial monument on the site of the destroyed ghetto.
+It is shaped like a lid of a sewage tunnel, through which the surviving underground fighters escaped from the burning ghetto.
+On the round lid, Zukerman put a bronze Hebrew letter Beth, the first letter of the first word in the Hebrew Bible, Bereshit (Genesis).
+This implies that Jews have to restart their life from the very beginning, as everything has been lost.
+The spoken words and unspoken thoughts in the world of Jews and all humanity are all directed to this event, a dark time in human history.
+The Holocaust is simultaneously an ending point and a beginning point.
+In the Holocaust, all the lines of Jewish history end.
+From this point, all the new and uncertain paths of Jewish continuity begin.
 There, Jewish history ended, and there, a new Genesis starts to unfold.

 1.2.
 The Structure of the Book

-An extensive historiography deals with the Second World War and the Holocaust of the Jewish people.
-It tries to describe the factual historical events and to draw, as far as possible, an objective picture of the events along with scientific criteria of historical research.
+An extensive historiography deals with the World War Two and the Holocaust of the Jewish people.
+It strives to describe the factual historical events and to draw, as far as possible, an objective picture of the events along with scientific criteria of historical research.
 This book goes beyond the work of the historian, as it tries to offer a road map of the post-Holocaust responses in the fields of philosophy, theology, education, and public culture.
-It does not deal with the question of what the Holocaust was, but what the Holocaust is for those who look at it or carry its memory in his or her mind.
+It does not deal with the question of what the Holocaust was, but what the Holocaust is for those who study it or carry its memory in their minds.

-The second chapter of the book, "History and the Historical", defines the philosophical, philosophy of history, and theological fields of the Holocaust discourse.
+The second chapter, "History and the Historical", defines the philosophical, philosophy of history, and theological fields of the Holocaust discourse.
 It establishes a conceptual infrastructure for this study in defining the connection between historical events and collective memory, myths, and narratives.
-The principal question in this chapter is how a historical event is remembered and turns into a collective narrative and how the narrative is the way of the public to interpret the event and understand its place in a historical context.
-The discussion explores this question from a universal perspective and then zooms into the Jewish historical perspective, and clarifies the relations between Jewish history and Jewish traditions.
+The principal questions in this chapter are how a historical event is remembered, how it is transformed into a collective narrative, and how the collective narrative becomes the way that the public interprets the event and understands its place in a historical context.
+The discussion explores these questions first from a universal perspective, and then focuses on the Jewish historical perspective.
+It clarifies the relations between Jewish history and Jewish traditions.